mlamota2020/green-complaint/README.md

 ## Install in your local environment

 Want to create your own?
 Or contribute?
 Perfect.
+Before, please read the [contributing guidelines](.github/CONTRIBUTING.md).
 To install Green Complaint on your desktop first you need clone the repo, install all the dependencies, and run.

 ```bash
 $ git clone https://github.com/mlamota2020/green-complaint.git